SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/doc_vars_reference.md

 |  | signature_date |  |  |

 ## Reserved words (Suffixes)
 These are attributes of people or things.
 One attribute of a `parent` might be their `birthdate`.
-In the table below, imagine we need information about someone's second parent.
+In the table below, imagine we need information about someone's 2nd parent.

 <!-- TODO: check on mobile number -->